mtg13/stellar-minimal-client/README.md

 ### What does the "Get Address Balance" button do?

 The "Get Address Balance" button will query the Stellar network to retrieve the information in the specified address.
 If the account is created and contains the minimum XLM balance (20 XLM as of 13 JAN 2018), the balances associated with the account is displayed in the text box underneath.
 The "native" asset denotes the XLM token.
-If not, and error will be displayed indicating that the account does not exist.
+If not, an error will be displayed indicating that the account does not exist.

 ### How do I use the "Transfer XLM" functionality?